CktGen: Automated Analog Circuit Design with Generative Artificial Intelligence: Methods

 \subsection{Task statement}

-This task aims to generate analog circuits based on the specifications.
-Precisely, given the circuit specification values $s=[s_{Gain}, s_{BW}, s_{PM}]$, where `Gain', `BW', and `PM' are three specification elements, \textit{i.e.}, gain, bandwidth, and phase margin, the analog circuit is expected to be generated from $s$.
+The specification-conditioned analog circuit generation task aims to generate analog circuits based on given specifications.
+More specifically, given $\bm{s}=[s_{\text{Gain}}, s_{\text{BW}}, s_{\text{PM}}]$, the analog circuit is expected to be generated from $\bm{s}$.
 To achieve this, we preprocess the specifications from datasets, including Ckt-Bench-101 and Ckt-Bench-301~\cite{cktgnn}.
-We first discard the data with invalid specifications~(\textit{i.e.}, phase margin $<$ 0).
-Next, we simplify specifications by discarding fractional parts and categorizing them.
-Finally, each specification element is in a one-hot representation.
-The ranges and categories of the processed data are detailed in Table~\ref{spec_data}a and Table~\ref{spec_data}b.
+We first discard the data with invalid specifications~(\ie, PM $<$ 0).
+Next, we simplify the specifications by truncating the fractional parts and categorizing them.
+Finally, each specification element is processed into a one-hot representation.
+The ranges and discretized class counts of the processed data are detailed in Table~\ref{spec_data}, and the data distribution is shown in \ref{appd:sec:a}.